vplagnol/eQTL_scripts/README.md

 * gene.position.start (optional, if missing inferred from ensemblID)
 * gene.position.end (optional, if missing inferred from ensemblID)

+The scripts assume the expression data has already been normalised.

 ### what if I use exon instead of gene based probes?

 ensemblID must remain to mark the gene but Gene.name becomes something like SORT1_ex5 to identify the exon of interest.